BBVA/mirrorgate/mirrorgate-docs/src/index.md

 - For any other case, the header is taken as the user id.
 It will have access to dashboards both write and read.

 > If you wan to completely disable the security in MirrorGate you can execute it with the env variable `SPRING_PROFILES_ACTIVE=embedded`.

-# Collecting feedback

-MirrorGate ecosystem includes a markets-collector to be able to fetch feedback directly from the iOS and Android App Stores.
-Eventhough, it also offers an [endpoint](./collect-feedback.md) that might be invoked to directly send feedback on an specific product (directly from the front via form post or ajax request or from server side).

 # Supported browsers